-What is a "PCP" and what does the PCP do for you?
+What is a PCP and what does the PCP do for you?

-Your PCP, or primary care provider, is a physician who meets state requirements and is trained to give you basic medical care.
+Your PCP, or primary care provider, is a medical doctor (MD or DO) or, in some cases, other health care provider who meets state requirements and is trained to give you basic medical care.
 As we explain below, you may get your routine or basic care from your PCP.

-A PCP can be a Family Practice, General Practice, or Internal Medicine doctor.
 Your PCP will provide most of your care and will help you arrange or coordinate the rest of the covered services you get as a member of our Plan.
 This includes, but is not limited to: